-I think incorporating natural textures into our living spaces is going to grow hugely in popularity.
+I think biophilia in design and incorporating natural textures into our living spaces is going to grow hugely in popularity.
 Since the global pandemic took hold, we’ve been refraining from touching anything for fear of getting sick, but this has only heightened our need for physical touch.
 Haptic experiences are so important for us as humans to be able to understand the world around us.

 So when we get back to the safety of our own homes I think we are going to want to feel more, to use all our senses and to reconnect with what makes us human.
 So products like these light switches offer us another opportunity to feel that connection to the natural world and to use our sense of touch.

 Wood is an obvious choice for bringing natural elements into the home, but there are so many more opportunities to use wood in a way that increases its value in terms of biophilic design.
 The beautiful fern that has been carved into this chest of drawers gives it an added dimension of tactility along with new levels of visual interest.

 Brave Ground is Dulux’s Colour of the Year 2021 (affiliate)